AskExplain/gcproc/README.md

 # Generalised Canonical Procrustes
 A generative encoding method - ideas stemming from the geometric Procrustes, the statistical Canonical Correlation Analysis, and the neural network Autoencoder.

-A method that uses a likelihood model to align two datasets via an encoding in a lower dimensional space.
+A method that aligns two datasets via an encoding in a lower dimensional space.

 By learning the encoding structure of the data, can also predict and impute missing values.

 Documentation and Example code